 - It appears that you are running Redmine

-3.1.7which is an old release that has not been updated for over 1 year.
+3.1.7which is an old release that has not been updated for about 3 years.

 - Access to your Redmine is not encrypted.

 - All security relevant headers are configured properly.

 - We strongly recommend you update your Redmine to the latest version.

 - You should also set up TLS/SSL and disable unencrypted HTTP access.

 Cross-Site Scripting (XSS)By exploiting an XSS vulnerability an attacker may take over your login sessions and do anything your user account would be allowed to do.
 If they can lure an adminstrator into their trap, they would have access to all the data stored within Redmine, enabling them to read, change and delete everything.

 Incomplete sanitization of multi-value custom fieldsHighAn attacker may use multi-value custom fields to embed malicious code into the issue history, the issue list, or the time log.

 Cross-site scripting attack using manipulated SVG imagesHighAn attacker may attach malicious SVG images to issues or comments.
 When they are displayed to regular users, embeded code would be executed without their knowledge.

 Incomplete sanitization of Textile and Markdown textHighAn attacker may embed malicious code into issue descriptions or comments.